Richard Balfe

 Richard Andrew Balfe, Baron Balfe (born 14 May 1944) is a British politician and life peer.
-He was a Labour Party Member of the European Parliament (MEP) from 1979 but joined the Conservative Party in 2002.
+He was a Labour Party Member of the European Parliament (MEP) from 1979 but joined the Conservative Party in 2002, before standing down in 2004.

 Early life and career

-Born in Barton Mills, Mildenhall, Suffolk, Balfe spent time in a children's home in Sheffield.
+Born in Barton Mills, Mildenhall, Suffolk, Balfe spent time in a children's home in Sheffield, and was educated at Brook Secondary School in the city.
 He began working in a bakery in 1960 and joined USDAW.
-The following year, he moved to London and worked first for the Crown Agents for Overseas Governments, then at the Foreign Office, before studying at the London School of Economics.
+The following year, he moved to London and worked first for the Crown Agents for Overseas Governments, then at the Foreign Office, before studying as a mature student at the London School of Economics, graduating BSc Hons. in 1971.